Tarushika/Data_Visualization/README.md

-📊 Data Visualization Using Python
+📊 Data Visualization Using Python.

 🔹 Project Overview:-

 This project demonstrates various data visualization techniques using Python.
 It helps in analyzing numeric data and understanding patterns, trends, and relationships.
 The project is designed to be simple and beginner-friendly.

 🎯 Objectives:-

-Explore different visualization methods.
+1. Explore different visualization methods.
-Understand data distribution and correlation.
+2. Understand data distribution and correlation.
-Improve data analysis skills.
+3. Improve data analysis skills.
-Learn practical use of visualization libraries.
+4. Learn practical use of visualization libraries.

 🛠️ Tools & Technologies

-• Python
+1. Python
-• Pandas
+2. Pandas
-• NumPy
+3. NumPy
-• Matplotlib
+4. Matplotlib
-• Seaborn
+5. Seaborn
-• SciPy
+6. SciPy
-• 3D Plotting Toolkit
+7. 3D Plotting Toolkit

 📈 Visualizations Included